GeotrekCE/Geotrek-admin/docs/faq.rst

 objects.

-Why does Makina Corpus Geotrek, released under an Open-Source license ?
+Why does Makina Corpus sell Geotrek, released under an Open-Source license ?
 ------------------------------------------------------------------------

 In the early years of the Free Software movement, it was quite common to pay